dirigible-io/dirigible-io.github.io/help/wiki_content.md

 Overview
 ---

-An integral part of every application is the user documentation.
-For this purpose, we introduced a special type of artifacts which are placed in a predefined sub-folder of a project.
-This type of artifacts follows the actual standards format nowadays for documenting behavior and algorithms of applications, as well as general information about the program itself - wiki.

-The supported markup language as of now is [Confluence](https://confluence.atlassian.com/display/DOC/Confluence+Wiki+Markup) - well accepted by the community.
-The wiki pages have to be placed under the *WikiContent* folder of a project with **\*.wiki** file extension.
-Once they are requested by GET request, underground transformation has been triggered, which converts the confluence format to HTML and sends well-formed Web content back.
+The supported markup language as of now is [Confluence](https://confluence.atlassian.com/display/DOC/Confluence+Wiki+Markup), which is well accepted by the community.
+The wiki pages have to be placed in the *WikiContent* folder of a project with **\*.wiki** file extension.
+Once they are requested by a GET request, underground transformation has been triggered.
+It converts the confluence format to HTML and sends well-formed Web content back.

-Exemplary wiki page in confluence format:
+Example wiki page in confluence format:

 <pre><code>
 h4.
 Confluence Markup